deficollective/defiscan/src/content/protocols/ccip.md

 Additionally, the _Committing Network_ observes events of new cross-chain messages on the source chain.
 If it detects such an event, the _Committing Network_ posts a root to the `CommitStore` contract on the destination chain.

-Lastly, there is the _Executing Network_ that observes the transactions and if roots are posted to the `CommitStore` and the roots are blessed, the executing network triggers the message to be executed on the target chain with the blessed messages.
+Lastly, the _Executing Network_ observes the transactions, and if roots are posted to the `CommitStore` and the roots are blessed, the executing network triggers the message to be executed on the target chain with the blessed messages.

 ![Onchain Infrastructure](./diagrams/CCIP_Infrastructure.png)